ZiYang-oyxy/json2html/README.md

 	* `TITLE=`: Give the table a caption
 	* `TH=;`: Declare the table headers.
 Each entry must ends with a `;`

 - Lua library: Load lua2html.lua and include the libraries in `lib`. *Maybe you should setup your lua environment.
-Please refer to `json2html.sh`*
+Refer to `json2html.sh`*

+## TODO
+- Strip `nixio` dependencies

 ## Thanks
 Lua common libraries (located in `lib/`) are stolen from [LuCI](http://luci.subsignal.org/) project.